stefangweichinger/ansible-rclone/README.md

 ```

 Note that this module has undergone a name change.
 It was previously known as `stefangweichinger.rclone`, however Galaxy changed its naming methods.
 I am  considering a change that will put move it back to this name for simplicity.
 Ansible Galaxy substitutes `-` to `_` and used to strip a prefix or `ansible`.
 For more information, see the [this issue](https://github.com/stefangweichinger/ansible-rclone/issues/48).

+## Versioning

+Changed in January 2023:

+We are using [SemVer](https://semver.org/) and **CHANGELOG generation** powered by [Conventional Commits](https://conventionalcommits.org).
+Commit messages are now done using [commitizen](https://github.com/commitizen-tools/commitizen), which is run in a pre-commit command.

+This is new and will maybe see more finetuning.

 ## Molecule Testing